-With both the Shapley and CS methods, the sum of the risk loads for Account (X) and Account (Y) equals the risk load for Account (X + Y), namely 1,579.14.
-This means both new methods are renewal additive.
+With both the Shapley and CS methods, the sum of the risk loads for Account X and Account Y equals the risk load for Account (X + Y), namely \$1,579.14.
+This means that both new methods are renewal additive.

-To see what happened to difference from MV, compare the risk loads calculated at renewal for (X) with those at build-up:
+To see what happened to the difference from MV, compare the risk loads calculated at Renewal for X with those at Build-Up (see Table 12).